-The decision of the board is final and any conditions set by the board for future admission supersede all other admission criteria or exceptions.
+The decision of the board is final, and any conditions set by the board for future admission supersede all other admission criteria or exceptions.
 The applicant must be able to meet at least one of the following criteria to be considered for appeal:

-- 1. an upward grade trend during the high school career or an upward grade trend during the senior year; - positive recommendations from secondary school administrators, faculty, or counselors based on considerations such as academic potential, work experience, and leadership ability; - 3. an average score of 500 (50 if taken before 2002) or greater on the General Education Development (GED) examination; or - 4. completion of at least 12 semester hours of college freshman-level academic studies (at a community college or at a university or both) with a GPA of 2.50 or higher on a 4.00 = A scale in courses in English, social sciences, mathematics, physical or natural sciences, foreign languages, fine arts, or the humanities.
+- 1. an upward grade trend during the high school career or an upward grade trend during the senior year; - positive recommendations from secondary school administrators, faculty, or counselors based on considerations such as academic potential, work experience, and leadership ability; - 3. an average score of 500 (50 if taken before 2002) or greater on the General Education Development (GED) examination; or - 4. completion of at least 12 semester hours of collegelevel academic studies with a minimum 2.00 GPA.